 Lemons Brook Farm—119 acres of farm and forestland—was permanently protected in 2009.
-Since 2012, it has served as our New York office space and as an outdoor classroom with herb and wildflower gardens, hiking trails, an orchard, and meadows.
+From 2012 until 2020, it served as our New York office space and as an outdoor classroom with herb and wildflower gardens, hiking trails, an orchard, and meadows.
 An Artist in Residence pilot program helped to bring new opportunity, inspiration, and creativity to this space.

 For more on the artists, please read their profiles below.
 At this time, the Conservancy is not accepting additional applications for residencies.

 Following a career in higher education administration, Sandy has freelanced for publications of the Upper Delaware River region, served as a staff photojournalist and columnist for The River Reporter and published several collections of poetry.

 Her early experiences with the natural world have inspired her efforts as an advocate for the preservation and protection of wild lands and vital habitats.
 She continues to share her knowledge and passion through community involvement and by focusing on the natural world in her artistic work.

 In 2014, Sandy served as the first Artist in Residence at Shenandoah National Park, engaging in a daily photographic interface to capture the spirit of the iconic park, from its grand landscapes and dreamy vistas, to its diverse wildlife, to its most delicate and sometimes unobserved notitia—those essential details at the heart of our place-based relationships.

 As a photographer of place devoted to the Upper Delaware River region, Sandy will bring her artistic focus to the Lemons Brook Farm property held by the Delaware Highlands Conservancy and will present her work to the public following the residency.